05

 Overview

 Good Call Technologies connects people in police custody with attorneys.
-I built the Twilio-based voice routing system that powers 24/7 attorney connections from precinct phones — call flow logic, queue management, and automatic routing to available operators.
+I built the Twilio-based voice routing system that powers 24/7 attorney connections from precinct phones, handling call flow logic, queue management, and automatic routing to available operators.

 Alongside the phone system, I developed the operator dashboard where staff manage scheduling, handle live calls (hold, transfer, conferencing), and monitor real-time notifications.